UniMath/agda-unimath/src/category-theory/category-of-functors.lagda.md

-# The category of functors and natural transformations between two fixed categories
+# The category of functors and natural transformations between two categories

 ```agda
 module category-theory.category-of-functors where